yeerock/foscam-api-face-recognition/README.md

 **Note:** It is important to be aware of potential security risks when running applications with disabled web security.
 Exercise caution and use this feature only for testing purposes.

-For any issues or further information, please contact me through [my page](https://vyrox.com/about.php) associated with this project.
+For any issues or further information, please contact me through [my page](https://vyrox.com/about.php).

 Happy face recognition!